b1g3ar5/AOC2020/README.md

 # AOC2020

+Advent of Code challenges for 2020 in Haskell.

-I'm hoping to get to the end this year.
+Maybe I'll get to the end this year...